return42/sphkerneldoc/linux_src_doc/mm/vmscan_c.rst

 \ ``nid``\  is passed along to shrinkers with SHRINKER_NUMA_AWARE set, unaware shrinkers will receive a node id of 0 instead.

 \ ``memcg``\  specifies the memory cgroup to target.
-If it is not NULL, only shrinkers with SHRINKER_MEMCG_AWARE set will be called to scan objects from the memory cgroup specified.
-Otherwise, only unaware shrinkers are called.
+Unaware shrinkers are called only if it is the root cgroup.

 \ ``priority``\  is sc->priority, we take the number of objects and >> by priority in order to get the scan target.